moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/secret_manager/decisions/008_no_database.md

-roles or _granular_ in the case of direct user permissions) are given to a property of the authenticated entity: either the _role_ they've been granted, some _scope_ information (environment, branch, or later stage and job name), or the _database id_ of the entity in question (usually only a user).
+roles or _granular_ in the case of direct user permissions) are given to a property of the authenticated entity: either the _role_ they've been granted, some _scope_ information (environment, branch, or later stage and job name), or the _database id_ of the entity in question (usually only a user as jobs and pipelines lack a durable identifier across runs).
 This lets authentication and authorization via JWTs attest to the properties of the user (they have XYZ roles in this project and have user id 1234) or pipeline (executing on ABC branch in DEF environment of the project), which GitLab Rails knows and maintains in its existing databases.
 OpenBao then maintains the mapping of properties->permissions via its ACL policies.

-While each potential property's policy is provisioned, OpenBao ignores policies which don't exist in the system.
-This allows us to only provision policies for which permissions are given.
+While each potential property's policy is provisioned on a token, OpenBao ignores policies which don't exist in the system.
+This allows Rails to only create policies in OpenBao for which permissions are given.
 Rails can then query the list and contents of policies to display permission information, synthesizing that back via its databases to concrete roles, users, &c.

 In this way, there's a separation of concerns: Rails handles the identity, but OpenBao keeps control over the ACL policies and the specific permission